Tourism in Mizoram: Hmuifang Tlang

-Hmuifang is a resort near Aizawl, Mizoram.
+Hmuifang is a tourist spot near Aizawl, Mizoram.
 It is about 50 km from Aizawl.
 With an elevation of 1619 metres, the mountain is still covered with virgin forests reserved since the Mizo Chief's time.
 Hmuifang is on the way to Lunglei.

 Reiek Tlang

-Reiek is a location 12 km from Aizawl.
+Reiek is a tourist 12 km from Aizawl.
 It rests at an elevation of 1548 metres, overlooking Aizawl and offers a view of the surrounding valleys and hills, on a clear day the plains of Bangladesh can be seen from the top of the hill.
 Reiek Hill is surrounded by thick lush green temperate trees and bushes.

 Sakawrhmuituai Tlang

-Sakawrhmuituai is a location about 21.7 km from Aizawl, Mizoram, India.
+Sakawrhmuituai is a tourist spot about 21.7 km from Aizawl, Mizoram, India.
 With an elevation of 1,535 metres.

 Lakes

 Palak Dil

 Palak dïl (lit.
 Palak Lake) or Pala Tipo (in Mara language) is the biggest lake in Mizoram.

 Festivals

 Chapchar Kut

 Chapchar Kut is another festival celebrated during March after completion of their most arduous task of Jhum operation i.e., jungle-clearing (clearing of the remnants of burning).
 This is a spring festival celebrated with great fervour and gaiety.